Receiving Social Security Disability Benefits

 Nobody wants to become disabled.
 Unfortunately, it occurs more frequently than people realize.
 Disability can happen to people of all ages, from all walks of life.
 Disability can affect entire families, impacting the livelihood of spouses and children alike.

-This is why it’s important that disabled persons seek help.
+Therefore, it is important that disabled persons seek help.
 If you or somebody you know is disabled, time is running out.
 Disabled persons should not wait.
-The longer a disabled person waits, the longer the struggle.
+The longer a disabled person waits, the longer they struggle.
 People with disabilities should get help today.

 If you think that you may be eligible, apply today to the Social Security Administration (SSA) You can either apply online at the SSA website, or at a Local Social Security Office.
 Before showing up to the SSA, you should schedule an appointment by phone.

 In case you didn’t know, the Social Security Administration (SSA) has been around for many years.
 This federal government agency has actually been administering benefits to millions of recipients across the country.

 - Social Security is a system that pays monthly checks to individuals who are proven to have a total disability.

 - However, this definition of ‘disability’ is based on a strict set of criteria.
 The SSA requires that social security applicants meet a variety of requirements in order to qualify.
 Simply being disabled is not enough.
 Part-time and short-term disabilities do not qualify.